Supported Ubuntu virtual machines on Hyper-V

 Applications that tend to consume the entire available memory on a system are limited to consuming up to 80 percent of available RAM.

-If you are using Dynamic Memory on Windows Server 2019, Windows Server 2016 or Windows Server 2012/2012 R2 operating systems, specify Startup memory, Minimum memory, and Maximum memory parameters in multiples of 128 megabytes (MB).
+If you're using Dynamic Memory on Windows Server 2019, Windows Server 2016 or Windows Server 2012/2012 R2 operating systems, specify Startup memory, Minimum memory, and Maximum memory parameters in multiples of 128 megabytes (MB).
 Failure to do so can lead to Hot-Add failures, and you might not see any memory increase on a guest operating system.

 In Windows Server 2019, Windows Server 2016 or Windows Server 2012 R2, the key/value pair infrastructure might not function correctly without a Linux software update.
 Contact your distribution vendor to obtain the software update in case you see problems with this feature.

-On Windows Server 2012 R2, Generation 2 virtual machines have secure boot enabled by default and some Linux virtual machines will not boot unless the secure boot option is disabled.
+On Windows Server 2012 R2, Generation 2 virtual machines have secure boot enabled by default and some Linux virtual machines won't boot unless the secure boot option is disabled.
 You can disable secure boot in the Firmware section of the settings for the virtual machine in Hyper-V Manager or you can disable it using PowerShell:

 Set-VMFirmware -VMName "VMname" -EnableSecureBoot Off